 After trying a bunch of recipes, MiMi finally settled on the best classic deviled egg recipe out there.
-It was top secret, but she decided to share it with us!
+It was top secret, but she decided to share it with us.
+Now we can all make delicious deviled eggs.

 These deviled eggs are everything you’d want them to be.
 They are creamy, tangy and just a tiny bit sweet.
 They are perfect for snacking on, great for picnics and potlucks and a must at a BBQ.
 Follow MiMi’s tips and tricks to get perfect deviled eggs every time.
 But don’t be surprised if they disappear right before your very eyes.